Exceptionally report a risk

 When you've filled it in, email it to us at email@example.com.

-We'll try to reply within one working day.
+We'll let you know we’ve received your report within one working day.

-We'll aim to update you within two weeks of your exceptional report.
+We'll aim to update you within two weeks of receiving your exceptional report form.

-If your report remains open, we'll let you know why and what further information we need.
+If we're still dealing with your concern after that period, we'll let you know why and what further information we need.